codebuffdev/kubernetes-lab-2024/README.md

 ### History

 Google developed an internal system called `brog` later named as `omega` that deployed & manage thousand google application & service on the cluster.
-IN 2004, google introduced k8s as an open source platform written in "Golang" & later donated to **CNCF**.
+IN 2004, google introduced k8s as an open source platform written in `Golang` & later donated to **CNCF**.

 ### Online platform for k8s